Azasakhe/Netflix/FAQ-(Audio,-Video,-Subtitle,-Other).md

 in this way leaves the choice of language to Kodi, so you will need to manually select the exact audio language.

 ## Other

+### How to set the automatic selection of a profile

+Open the list of profiles, then open the context menu on a chosen profile:

+- Set for auto-selection<br/>
+If set, the chosen profile will be selected automatically at every add-on start.
+- Set for library playback<br/>
+If set, the chosen profile will used to play the videos from Kodi library.<br/>
+Note: if no profile has been set every time a video is played you will be asked to select a profile.

+To remove the setting perform the action again.

 ### Subtitles - blank boxes are shown with asian subtitles (Hebrew, Arabic, Thai...)